Guitar Build Process

 First fret action

-Setting nut action using "shadow" method
+Setting nut action using "sliver/shadow" method

 Check neck relief